-What Is Online Shopping?
+What It Is

-With online shopping, you can buy various types of goods and services at different online retail stores and vendors.
-Even services such as IT, plumbing, indoor decorating, and others can be procured online.
-As long as you have internet access and a credit or debit card as the case may be, the world is your oyster.
+In the past decade, online shopping has become a central part of an average internet user’s life because of products’ accessibility.
+With online shopping, you can find various goods and services at different online retail stores and vendors.
+Nowadays, you can procure even such services as IT, plumbing, indoor decorating, and others online.
+As long as you have internet access and a credit or debit card, as the case may be, the world is your oyster.

 Online Store vs In Store Shopping – Features Exclusive To An Online Store

 Customers have the luxury of choosing to shop online or in a physical store.
-When it comes to features, online store vs in store shopping debate seems to lean heavily towards the online store.
-Online stores have a versatility and accessibility that you just can’t create in stores.
+But the controversy between online and in-store shopping undoubtedly seems to lean heavily towards the online store when it comes to features:

-Online stores also allow you to read product reviews from people who have bought and used a product in the past.
+Online stores allow you to read product reviews from people who have bought and used a product in the past.
 If you have shopped online consistently, you can attest to the positive impact that product reviews had on your shopping decisions.